-- classic sociolinguistic investigation of language variation and change was formulated by William Labov (e.g. Labov 1972), and pioneered in large cities, like New York City and Glasgow - Linguistic variables (any aspect of language which shows a number of variants) are correlated with extra-linguistic variables (any aspect of society, e.g. social class, gender, age, ethnicity) - Language change in progress observed through the comparison of patterns of variation across age groups/times, and explained with reference to social factors/processes traditional view of 'variationist'/'quantitative' sociolinguistics
+- classic sociolinguistic investigation of variation and change to features of language was formulated by William Labov (e.g. Labov 1972), and pioneered in large cities, like New York City and Glasgow - Linguistic variables (any aspect of language which shows a number of variants) are correlated with extra-linguistic variables (any aspect of society, e.g. social class, gender, age, ethnicity) - Language change in progress observed through the comparison of patterns of variation across age groups/times, and explained with reference to social factors/processes traditional view of quantitative sociolinguistics